-''' plugin.named.org.dspace.curate.CurationTask = org.dspace.ctask.general.NoOpCurationTask = noop plugin.named.org.dspace.curate.CurationTask = org.dspace.ctask.general.ProfileFormats = profileformats plugin.named.org.dspace.curate.CurationTask = org.dspace.ctask.general.RequiredMetadata = requiredmetadata plugin.named.org.dspace.curate.CurationTask = org.dspace.ctask.general.ClamScan = vscan plugin.named.org.dspace.curate.CurationTask = org.dspace.ctask.general.MicrosoftTranslator = translate plugin.named.org.dspace.curate.CurationTask = org.dspace.ctask.general.MicrosoftTranslator = translate plugin.named.org.dspace.curate.CurationTask = org.dspace.ctask.general.MetadataValueLinkChecker = checklinks '''
+''' plugin.named.org.dspace.curate.CurationTask = \ org.dspace.ctask.general.NoOpCurationTask = noop, \ org.dspace.ctask.general.ProfileFormats = profileformats, \ org.dspace.ctask.general.RequiredMetadata = requiredmetadata, \ org.dspace.ctask.general.ClamScan = vscan, \ org.dspace.ctask.general.MicrosoftTranslator = translate, \ org.dspace.ctask.general.MetadataValueLinkChecker = checklinks '''

 For each activated task, a key-value pair is added.
 The key is the fully qualified class name and the value is the taskname used elsewhere to configure the use of the task, as will be seen below.
-Note that the curate.cfg configuration file, while in the config directory, is located under "modules".
-The intent is that tasks, as well as any configuration they require, will be optional "add-ons" to the basic system configuration.
+Note that the curate.cfg configuration file, while in the config directory, is located under 'modules'.
+The intent is that tasks, as well as any configuration they require, will be optional 'add-ons' to the basic system configuration.
 Adding or removing tasks has no impact on dspace.cfg.